MrRichard/codewars-kata/README.md

 Data Reverse | March 05 2021
 Function that does arithmatic | March 06 2021
 Title Case | March 15 2021
-Highest Rand in an Array | March 16 2021
+Highest Rank in an Array | March 16 2021
+Tribonacci Sequence | March 17 2021